codjust/orskycloud-openresty/README.md

 # orskycloud-openresty
-using OR dev a api server.
+using OR develop an api server.